bbkr/Text-Markov/README.md

                                   +-----+          +-----+
 ```

-Next sentence ```Now I see you like cookies``` in the same graph
+Next sentence```Now I see you like cookies``` when passed to [feed](#feed-foo-bar-baz-)
-will simply add new transitions or increase counters of already existing ones:
+will simply add new transitions or increase counters of already existing ones in the same graph:

 ```
                            1x     +------+